Home › Robotic Courses › Advanced Robotics: Mastering Perception, Kinematics & AI

 Module 5 : Robot Perception & Computer Vision

 Robot perception is important because it gives machines the ability to sense and interpret the world around them.
 Without perception, a robot is essentially blind — it cannot recognize objects, understand its environment, or make safe decisions.
-By combining inputs from cameras, LiDAR, radar, and IMUs, robots build a reliable model of their surroundings, enabling tasks like navigation, manipulation, and human interaction.
+By combining inputs from cameras, LiDAR (How to Choose the Right LiDAR for Autonomous Vehicles?), radar, and IMUs, robots build a reliable model of their surroundings, enabling tasks like navigation, manipulation, and human interaction.

 👉 This topic has been discussed in detail on UDHY.com other courses, where you’ll find structured modules to help learners turn theory into industry‑ready skills.